-Chivers, C., & Leung, B. (2014) Estimating the probability of establishment and spread of biological organisms: Issues of uncertainty, detection and presence-only data. in prep.
+Chivers, C., & Leung, B. (2014) The probability of establishment and spread of biological organisms: Issues of uncertainty, detection and presence-only data. in review.

 Chivers, C., Leung, B., & Yan (2013) Probabilistic predictions in ecology and their validation. in review.